© John Wiley & Sons Ltd

 Tables: each table should have a short descriptive title.
 Where possible, tables should be included at the end of the .doc or .rtf file containing the text, with each table appearing on a separate page.
 If this is not possible, tables may be submitted as .xls or .pdf files with each table in a separate file.
 Very large tables of data are better presented as supporting information, which will appear in the online version but not the print version of the article.

 Illustrations: These may include line drawings (graphs, maps, cross-sections, etc.), photographs and combination figures (photographs to which labelling, scale bars or other annotations have been added).
 Line drawings should be prepared as vector graphics and submitted as .eps files.
 All fonts should be embedded or (preferably) converted to outlines.
 If the software that you are using cannot save files in .eps format, a .pdf or .ai file is acceptable.
 Photographs without added labelling should be prepared as .tif files with a resolution of at least 300 dpi at the anticipated final size of the image.
+Images will usually be sized to have a width of 85mm (one column), 118 mm (two-thirds of the page) or 177 mm (page width).
 Combination figures (photographs with annotations or labelling) should be prepared as .eps files by importing the photograph at a resolution of at least 300 dpi at the final size of the image and adding the labelling as vector graphics.
 If it is necessary to present the whole of a combination figure as a single bitmap, then the resolution should be at least 600 dpi at the final size of the image.
-Figures should be prepared with lettering and symbols of sufficient size and clarity to be reduced to 52 mm, 109 mm or 166 mm widths.
 Colour illustrations are welcome but authors must contribute to the cost of printing coloured illustrations.
 The cost is currently £150.00 + VAT for the first figure and £50.00 + VAT for all subsequent figures.
-Authors should signify their willingness to pay this charge by completing the Colour Work Agreement Form, which will be forwarded with the acceptance e-mail.
+Authors should signify their willingness to pay this charge by completing the Colour Work Agreement Form, which can be requested from the Editorial Office.
 Colour illustrations can be reproduced free of charge in the online version of the journal.
 Where an article is to have colour images in the online version but black-and-white images in print, it can be helpful to submit separate black-and-white and colour versions of each image (for example using block colours in the colour version but different fill patterns in the black-and-white version).
-More information about image requirements can be found at http://authorservices.wiley.com/bauthor/illustration.asp.
+More information about image requirements can be found at http://media.wiley.com/assets/7323/92/electronic_artwork_guidelines.pdf.

 Data that are integral to the paper must be made available in such a way as to enable readers to replicate, verify and build upon the conclusions published in the paper.
 Any restriction on the availability of this data must be disclosed at the time of submission.
 Data may be included as part of the main article where practical.
 We recommend that data for which public repositories are widely used, and are accessible to all, should be deposited in such a repository prior to publication.
 The appropriate linking details and identifier(s) should then be included in the publication and where possible the repository, to facilitate linking between the journal article and the data.
 If such a repository does not exist, data should be included as supporting information or authors should agree to make their data available upon reasonable request.